quanlinc/portaScrumPlugin/README.md

 Extra features for portaScrum

 Abstract:
+### (Note: Looks like this tool will fade away soon, so won't waste any time developing on it from this point forward)
+extra features for portaScurm

 PortaScrum does not have a copy story feature, or just say move current story to next sprint feature(not likely anyone wants to move story to previous sprint), the current way will be puting the story back to backlog, switch to the new sprint